Private Detective

 Has anyone ever caught you surveilling them, and what happened?

-Asked by JSS about 9 years ago
+Asked by JSS almost 10 years ago

 Of course, it happens to the best of us.
 Had this early morning L.A. case, set up super early so no one would see me, a bit of a tough part of town, didn't want any eyes on my vehicle rolling in with no one getting out of it.
 Followed this lady around town for two days, things seemed like they were going well.
 Got some video on her, but she wasn't doing much outside of her doctor's recommendations.
 She seemed too perfect.
 She never looked my way once and never acted suspicious.
 At the end of the second day as I was about to close up shop, her husband walks up to my vehicle and leaves a small little note under the wiper blades.
 You'll never guess what it said, "thanks for babysitting my wife".
 Gumshoe work can be quite humbling sometimes.